A Unified Distributed Algorithm for Hybrid Near-Far Field Activity Detection in Cell-Free Massive MIMO: A Unified Distributed Activity Detection Algorithm

 In Algorithm~\ref{distributed algorithm}, the dominant computational complexity at each AP $m$ lies in updating $\boldsymbol{\theta}_m$ by solving problem (\ref{sub b}).
 For each coordinate update, the computational cost consists of two main parts: (i) solving the problem (\ref{eq:one-dim-approx}) using the cubic formula with complexity $\mathcal{O}(1)$, and (ii) updating the matrix inverse $\tilde{\mathbf{C}}_{m}^{-1}$ using the Sherman-Morrison-Woodbury formula~(\ref{eq:term2}) with complexity $\mathcal{O}((LK)^2J_{m,n} + LKJ_{m,n}^2+J_{m,n}^3)$.
 Since $J_{m,n}= \operatorname{rank}(\mathbf{\Xi}_{m,n})\le K$, the overall complexity for each coordinate update is dominanted by $\mathcal{O}((LK)^2J_{m,n})$.

 For comparison, if we solve problem (\ref{eq:optimization_problem}) in a centralized manner, it is equivalent to solving the following problem at each coordinate update using the CD algorithm:

-where $\hat{\rho}_{i,m}(\mathbf{a})$ for $i = 2, 3, 4$ are given by (\ref{eq:centralized_obj_terms}) on the top of the next page, and $\tilde{\omega} > 0$ is analogous to $\omega$ in (\ref{eq:one-dim-approx}).
+where $\hat{\rho}_{i,m}(\mathbf{a})$ for $i = 2, 3, 4$ are given by (\ref{eq:centralized_obj_terms}) in Appendix~\ref{appB}, and $\tilde{\omega} > 0$ is analogous to $\omega$ in (\ref{eq:one-dim-approx}).
 Note that $\{\hat{\rho}_{i,m}(\mathbf{a})\}_{i=1}^4$ in (\ref{eq:centralized_obj_terms}) differs from $\{\rho_{i}(\boldsymbol{\theta}_{m})\}_{i=1}^4$ in (\ref{eq:distributed inexact}) as they do not contain the dual variables and the penalty related terms.
-For such a centralized approach, the summation over $M$ APs in (\ref{eq:centralized_obj}) leads to a complexity of $\mathcal{O}(M(LK)^2J_{m,n})$ for each coordinate update.
-By contrast, the proposed distributed algorithm leverages parallel computation across multiple APs to significantly reduce the computational load on the CPU.
+For such a centralized approach, the summation over $M$ APs in (\ref{eq:centralized_obj}) leads to a complexity of $\mathcal{O}\!\left((LK)^2 \sum_{m=1}^{M} J_{m,n}\right)$ for each coordinate update.
+The computational complexity comparison is summarized in Table~\ref{tab:complexity_r2}.
+We can see that the proposed distributed algorithm decomposes problem~(\ref{eq:optimization_problem}) so that each AP independently solves its own subproblem~(\ref{eq:one-dim-approx}) in parallel, yielding a per-coordinate complexity independent of $M$.
+In contrast, even with parallel computing at the CPU, problem~(\ref{eq:centralized_obj}) cannot be decomposed into $M$ independent subproblems due to the variable coupling among the $M$ components.
+Hence, its per-coordinate complexity inherently scales with $M$.
 We will compare the computational complexity by simulations in Section \ref{sec:simulation}.